Safal-Ghimire/neural-network/README.md

-this is a simple repository foor leaning github and adding the codes that i do
+this is a simple repository for learning github and adding the codes that i do